Florida Restrictions on Rent-to-Own Contracts

 • your name and personal or business address

-• a brief description of the property sufficient to identify it (this must include whether property is new or was previously leased)
+• a brief description of the property sufficient to identify it (this must include whether the property is new or was previously leased)

-• the total amount of the initial payment, including advance payments, delivery charges and trade in amounts
+• the total amount of the initial payment, including advance payments, delivery charges, and trade-in amounts

 • the amount of each rental payment to be paid and the due date